Mike Hosking: Labour is strangling business out of business

 I feel bad for hospitality.
 The rules they will have to follow - single servers, spacing, and all the other S's Ardern tried to turn into some sort of cute alliteration fest - is going to be a problem so large for some that they won't be able to turn a profit.
 And so will add to the unemployment pile.
 Same trouble for malls.
 Can you really imagine taking names at doors for contact tracing?

-What most in business wanted, and they said it on the show yesterday, was to be trusted.
+What business wanted most, and they said it on the show yesterday, was to be trusted.
 Trust them to do the right thing, to have a brain, to be sensible, to look after ourselves.
 And that is the New Zealand I love.

 Sadly, it's not the New Zealand that's being allowed to prosper right now.
 This lot in Wellington are control freaks that could teach established control freaks how to tighten things up.
 They are literally strangling business out of business.